Elly van Gelderen Back to Home Page

 New in 2018

-Projects on PoP, Labelling, and Language Change: Alternatives and Copulas and `How' and features
+Projects on PoP, Labelling, and Language Change: Cyclical change and PoP, Copulas, `How', Generative Coda, and features

 and on the Diachrony of Argument Structure: Psych-verbs and Causatives